NamNamIoT/RAK3172_CANOPUS/README.md

 |ABAT     | PA15 | **---** | **PB3** | ADC Battery   |

-####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.

 ## Examples
 ### How to Use Digital IO
 ##### Blink led